-$$WSI = \frac{Supply}{Demand} = \frac{Deep \ groundwater + Alluvial \ wells + \ Surface \ water \ + WISE}{Maximum \ daily \ demand}$$
+$WSI = \frac{Supply}{Demand} = \frac{Deep \ groundwater + Alluvial \ wells + \ Surface \ water \ + \ Imported}{Maximum \ daily \ demand}$

 Maximum daily demand was used as the demand metric because it accounts for the highest possible water use required to meet the Town's needs on a regular basis.
-From 2014 to 2017, the Town's daily demand averaged 16.69 MGD.
-Projected demands for maximum daily use are expected to remain at the 16 MGD mark in the short-term.
+From 2021 to 2023, the Town's daily maximum demand averaged 18.6 MGD.
+Projected demands for maximum daily use are expected to be in the range of 20 to 23 MGD over the next five years.
 This drought plan assumes that maximum daily demands will be met via flexibility in day-to-day operations, though demands always vary seasonally and according to population changes/growth.
 The Town will monitor the WSI in real time.
-The Town will use the seven-day rolling average of the continuously-calculated WSI as the basis for a drought declaration.
+The Town will use the ten-day rolling average of the continuously-calculated WSI as the basis for a drought declaration.
 The rolling average is used to smooth the variations in the WSI calculation, so that day-to-day fluctuations in the WSI do not unnecessarily trigger a drought declaration.

-The WSI is useful for evaluating the Town's capability to meet demands, given direct (e.g. groundwater) and indirect (e.g. from the WISE partnership) water resources available.
+The WSI is useful for evaluating the Castle Rock Water's capability to meet demands, given direct (e.g. groundwater) and indirect (e.g. from the WISE partnership) water resources available.
 For example, in 2017 the WSI hovered around four in January and February and three in the early spring before dipping below two during the flash drought in May and June.
 Because daily supply and demand fluctuates, the Town will use both quantitative (WSI) and qualitative (professional judgement) guideposts to determine when to trigger a drought stage.
-In general, as long as the WSI is above 1.1, the Town may not need to enact water savings or other such measures.
-Once the WSI drops below the trigger point guidelines shown in Table 14 and Town staff observe the WSI trend to be stagnant and hence not improving (i.e. the trajectory of the line is either flat or going down), an appropriate drought stage shall be called.
+In general, as long as the WSI is above 1.1, Castle Rock Water may not need to enact water savings or other such measures.
+Once the WSI drops below the trigger point guidelines shown in Table 14, and Castle Rock Water staff observe the WSI trend to be stagnant and hence not improving (i.e. the trajectory of the line is either flat or going down), an appropriate drought stage shall be called.